donapieppo/nms-on-rails/README.md

 bundle exec rake NmsOnRails:arpwatch
 ```

-reads arpwatch data and updates the database.
+reads arpwatch data (directly from arpwatch files) and updates the database.
 Accordingly the web interface shows how many days ago the ip was used.

 ### Puppet